 Disease surveillance is a core function of the National Institute for Communicable Diseases (NICD), a Division of the National Health Laboratory Service (NHLS).
-This report includes an analysis of data on laboratoryconfirmed COVID-19 cases, hospital admissions, and deaths to estimate the effective reproductive number (R) of SARS-CoV-2 over time in South Africa nationally and in provinces where sufficient data are available.
-The basic reproductive number (R_o) is the average number of secondary infections produced by a typical case of an infection in a population where everyone is susceptible, which occurs typically in the first few weeks after introduction of a novel infectious agent into the population.
+This report includes an analysis of data on laboratory-confirmed COVID-19 cases, hospital admissions, and deaths to estimate the effective reproductive number (R) of SARS-CoV-2 over time in South Africa nationally and in provinces where sufficient data are available.
+The basic reproductive number (R0) is the average number of secondary infections produced by a typical case of an infection in a population where everyone is susceptible, which occurs typically in the first few weeks after introduction of a novel infectious agent into the population.
 The effective reproduction number (R) is the average number of secondary cases per infectious case in a population composed of both susceptible and non-susceptible hosts (once the infectious agent is circulating).
 If R>1, the number of new cases per time unit will increase, such as at the start of an epidemic.
-Where R=1. the number of new cases is stable over time, and where R<1, there will be a decline in the number of new cases per time unit.
+Where R=1, the number of new cases is stable over time, and where R<1, there will be a decline in the number of new cases per time unit.

-This report is based on data collected up to 21 December 2021 (week 51 of 2021).
-The data were adjusted for the delays from illness onset to case report, hospital admission, and death and right censored for 4, 7, and 7 days respectively to account for the time lag between each outcome (test result, admission, or death) and the time of reporting (R estimated up to 17 December).
-This analysis updates the report released on 4 December 2021.
+This report is based on data collected up to 4 December 2021 (week 48 of 2021).
+The data were adjusted for the delays from illness onset to case report, hospital admission, and death and right censored for 2, 7, and 7 days respectively to account for the time lag between each outcome (test result, admission, or death) and the time of reporting (R estimated up to 2 December).
+This analysis updates the report released on 8 December 2021.
 In this report, R is estimated from the data on laboratory-confirmed COVID-19 cases and hospital admissions associated with public sector healthcare facilities and laboratory services.
-In addition, while previous reports included only primary infections in cases-based analyses, this report includes reinfections.
 There may be non-overlapping sources of bias for the two data sources, which motivates a comparison of R estimates.
-R estimates are described for each of the lockdown levels implemented by the South African government - for more information regarding the timing and nature of lockdowns see the South African government website [vi].
+R estimates are described for each of the lockdown levels implemented by the South African government website [vi].
 Note: COVID-19 is the name of the disease and SARS-CoV-2 is the name of the virus.